Anjaan (2014 film): Critical response

 Anjaan opened to mixed reviews from critics and audience with praise for Suriya's performance, action sequences, music and cinematography, but criticism directed towards the plot, screenplay and duration.

 M. Suganth of The Times of India gave two stars out of five and wrote, "The film would have at least been bearable if it had taken only two hours to narrate the same plot, which often feels like an uninspiring retread of previous films".
 A reviewer based at IANS wrote, "Suriya gives an earnest performance in Anjaan, and there's absolutely no doubt about it.
 But he's let down by a weak script, terrible performances by the rest of the cast and lengthy narrative."
 Gautaman Bhaskaran of Hindustan Times rated one star out of five, summarizing "a more imaginative script for Suriya – like that of Kaaka Kaaka or Pithamagan could have saved the day."
 Ananda Vikatan rated the film 40 out of 100.

 Baradwaj Rangan of The Hindu wrote, "It runs a posterior-numbing 170 minutes, and there isn’t one surprising moment — not one line of dialogue worth recalling, not one tune worth humming, not one action sequence worth upping the pulse for (they borrowed the doves from the John Woo films, but none of the moves), not one juicy character worth caring about [...]
 Lingusamy unleashes the technical arsenal and fractures the narrative and expects us to follow a trail of clues as if this were a twisty noir nail-biter, but it’s no use because the story has all the suspense of a housewife shopping for vegetables."
 S. Saraswathi of Rediff.com gave two stars out of five and wrote "Director Lingusamy's attempt to recreate Superstar's epic Baasha with good looking stars and technical brilliance fails miserably."

 In contrast, Anupama Subramanian of Deccan Chronicle rated three and a half out of five, summarizing "It is high voltage revenge drama seen in umpteen numbers of films, but what makes the film work is Suriya’s stunning charisma combined with his incredible performance and glossy packaging of Lingusamy with all commercial elements including action, glam quotient, romance, friendship, humor, sentiments, vengeance in a fitting manner."
 Sify rated three out of five and wrote, "On the whole, Anjaan is for those who seek unabashed entertainment and relish masala films."

+Rohini M. of Cinema Express rated the re-edited version of the film 2.5/5 in 2025 and said, "Overall, the film has been tightened, trimmed and rearranged to offer a fresh experience for new viewers and a noticeably different one for those who have already watched it".